Published:

 Modica chocolate: the traditional production method.

-In the past, Modica chocolate was made according to a process inherited from the ancient Mesoamerican peoples, who used just a few, primitive tools (mainly the ‘metate’) to make a drink ‘worthy of a god’.
-Let’s find out the technique used by the first Modican cioccolattieri (chocolatiers).
+In the past (and, in part, still today), Modica chocolate was made according to a process inherited from the ancient Mesoamerican peoples, who used just a few, primitive tools (mainly the ‘metate’) to make a bitter drink ‘worthy of a god’.
+Let’s find out the technique used by the first Modican cicolateri (chocolatiers).

 1) The cocoa beans are roasted;